Wednesday, July 25. 2012

 In point of fact, I believe this is just the front end of what will be a new trend and a new way to grow a financial planning practice - just as the Turnkey Asset Management Program (TAMPs) has exploded in popularity over the past decade, in the next decade the real growth opportunity is the Turnkey Financial Planning Program (TFPP).
 Growing firms will want to affiliate with them, and financial planners will want to affiliate with them.

-What Is A TFPP?
+What Is A Turnkey Financial Planning Platform (TFPP)?

-As this is an emerging new trend, there's no concrete definition of what a TFPP is, but I would characterize it as a firm that provides at least a majority (although not necessarily all) of the following:
+But I would characterize a TFPP as a firm that provides at least a majority (although not necessarily all) of the following:

 - Template for a viable individual business model